 The Kohn-Joseloff Gallery is a place of continual learning for Cheshire Academy artists, as they attend lectures by area artists in the gallery, examine theoretical perspectives of current exhibits, and practice discussing their own influences during student and faculty art shows.

-Karleen Kubat, Director of the Kohn-Joseloff Gallery, curates four local artist exhibits a year in addition to the Art Major show in May by current students.
+Karleen Kubat, director of the Kohn-Joseloff Gallery, curates four local artist exhibits per year in addition to the Art Major show in May by current students.
 Contact Mrs. Kubat at email@example.com or 203-439-7227.

 Cheshire Academy alumnus Jeffrey Tallman ’64 presented his works of art, including sculptures and paintings, before students, faculty, and staff at a reception held in the Kohn-Joseloff Gallery on Jan.
 9.